MileHacker Logo

 • Carefully bring any purchased wine in your checked luggage using wine travel bags or inflatable bottle protector sleeves.

-• Check airline baggage allowances and restrictions for liquids ahead of packing.
+• Check airline baggage allowances and limitations for liquids ahead of packing.

 • Alternatively, have wineries ship bottles directly to your home state or country.
-This is often the safest and most convenient option for larger purchases.
+This is often the most secure and most convenient option for larger purchases.
 Be aware of state and international import laws.

 • Ensure all other souvenirs are packed securely according to airline or shipping guidelines.